Kasper-GitHub/Kasper-GitHub/README.md

 - 👋 Hi, I’m Ankush Bhowmik (@Kasper-GitHub)
-- 👀 I’m interested in programming
+- 👀 I’m interested in programming.
 - 🌱 I’m currently learning Python, Fortran.
-- 💞️ I’m looking to collaborate on GitHub
+- 💞️ I’m looking to collaborate on GitHub.
-- 📫 Mail me at ankushbhowmik670@gmail.com 😢
+- 📫 Mail me at ankushbhowmik670@gmail.com 😇

 <!---
 Kasper-GitHub/Kasper-GitHub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.